Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/databricks-configs.md

 ### The `insert_overwrite` strategy

-This strategy is most effective when specified alongside a `partition_by` or `liquid_clustered_by` clause in your model config. dbt will run an [atomic `insert into ... replace on` statement](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-dml-insert-into#replace-on) that dynamically replaces all partitions/clusters included in your query.
-Be sure to re-select _all_ of the relevant data for a partition/cluster when using this incremental strategy.
+The `insert_overwrite` strategy updates data in a table by replacing existing records instead of just adding new ones.
+This strategy is most effective when specified alongside a `partition_by` or `liquid_clustered_by` clause in your model config, which helps identify the specific partitions or clusters affected by your query. dbt will run an [atomic `insert into ... replace on` statement](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-dml-insert-into#replace-on) that dynamically replaces all partitions/clusters included in your query, instead of rebuilding the entire table.

+**Important!** Be sure to re-select _all_ of the relevant data for a partition or cluster when using this incremental strategy.

 When using `liquid_clustered_by`, the `replace on` keys used will be the same as the `liquid_clustered_by` keys (same as `partition_by` behavior).